 To Love, Encourage, and Help

-As a Doula, I have a deep desire to serve vulnerable and at risk birthers.
+As a Doula, my desire is to support the families who invite me in with a “love first” mindset.
+It doesn’t matter who you are, where you’re from, what your age, nationality, beliefs or background is: I will love and support you first!
+This desire reaches even deeper in my desire to serve vulnerable and at risk birthers.
 Not by trying to change them or solving all their problems, but simply by asking “How can I love, encourage or help you today?” and responding to whatever their answer may be with kindness, compassion, empathy and understanding.
 The mission sounds simple, but even the simplest acts, when performed in love, can change the world.